sye8/DocsToPdfConverter/README.md

 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](LICENSE)

-Converts docx, xls, xlsx, html into PDF
+Converts docx, xls, xlsx, pptx, html into PDF

 For docx conversion, [docx4j-export-FO](https://github.com/plutext/docx4j-export-FO) is needed

 Note for xls and xlsx to pdf conversion, any charts included in the spreadsheet will not showup in pdf (So far not supported).
 Suggestions are welcomed

+## Known problems

+- Cannot render Chinese characters
+- High resolution images in slideshow will not be rendered
+- Background image in slideshow may not be properly rendered

 ## Dependencies